 The array_push() function will return the length of new elements of an array.

 Create one file called app.php and add the following code.

 <?php // app.php $netflix = ['Stranger Things', 'Black Mirror', 'Bright', 'XOXO']; $new = array_push($netflix, 'Shaft'); print_r($netflix); echo $new."\n";

-So, in the above code, we have defined one array called $netflix which has four items.
-Now, we have added the fifth item using array_push() function in PHP and then print the original array and the return value from the array_push function.
+We have added the fifth item using the array_push() function in PHP and then print the original array and the return value from the array_push function.

 Now, we are running the file on the terminal.
-So go to the terminal and navigate up to the app.php file directory and type the following command to run the file.
+So go to the terminal and navigate the app.php file directory and type the following command to run the file.